SurpSG/Kombi/README.md

 **Kombi** is library to generate
 * all possible [combinations](https://en.wikipedia.org/wiki/Combination) from given set of items
 * [cartesian product](https://en.wikipedia.org/wiki/Cartesian_product) from given sets of items

+All items computations are lazy that provides a small memory footprint.

+To get even better throughput(see [Benchmarking](#benchmarking) section), computations can be easily parallelized by splitting to equal independent subsets(see [Parallel computation](#parallel-computation) section).

 ## Installation
 ### Maven
 ```xml